thamoui/js-cookie-clicker/README.md

 When you click the button, it will increase the variable `score` by `1`, and then display it in the score display `div`.

 ## Level 4: _Multiplier creation_
-Add a button with the *ID* `multiply`.
-Then Write a variable to the display the button in *JS*.
+Add a `button` with the *ID* `multiply`.
+Then write a variable to the display the button in *JS*.
 Create a click counter as variable and name it  `multiplier` with value equal to `1`).
 After that create a`function` associated with the click multiplier called `augmenterMultiplicateur`.

 ## Level 5: _Using the multiplier_
-Making the score increase via the click the first button is more than `1` but the value of the multiplier.
+Making the score increase via the click, the first button is more than `1` but the value of the multiplier.
 For example, if I clicked once on the multiplier button, each click on the first button now add `2` instead of `1`.

 ## Level 6: _Multiplying the price_
-The multiplier allows you to gain score faster but this should not be free! for instance each time you click on the  multiplier button this will deduct `50` score from your total gained score.
+The multiplier allows you to gain score faster but this should not be free!
+For instance each time you click on the multiplier button this will deduct `50` score from your total gained score.

 ## Level 7: _We don't give credit_
 We can not give credit and we don't want to display negative score.
 Remember to update the display of the score after each purchase!